 In 1956 the Tower was leased to Gerald de Trafford for a period of fifty years.
 It was passed on loan to Din l-Art Helwa who commenced restoration work in 1997, which was completed two years later.
 A considerable amount of stonework had to be replaced on the outside and flagstones laid inside.

 The Tower is open to the public Monday to Friday and on Sundays and Public Holidays from 10.30 to 12.30 and 13.15 to 15.30, when the flag is flying.
-Requests for school group visits and other private functions, and other information please contact; 7986 6424 firstname.lastname@example.org or 9905 1866
+Requests for school group visits please contact firstname.lastname@example.org

 Bookings may be made for visits by schools by contacting Mario Gauci 2156 0641 / 7956 0641 or email email@example.com